-Our nationally recognized cardiologists and heart experts are here for you at over 20 locations in Minnesota and western Wisconsin.
+Our nationally recognized cardiologists and heart experts – with awards from the U.S. News & World Report – are here for you at over 20 locations in Minnesota and western Wisconsin.

 We are committed to advancing heart research and leveraging the latest technology to get you the answers and skilled heart care you deserve.

 From the first appointment, our cardiologists work with you to create a personalized treatment plan that gets you back to what you love.

 We all know that a healthy heart is at the center of our overall well-being, but millions of Americans are diagnosed with some kind of heart condition each year.
 With so many conditions that can affect your heart, it can be difficult to know how to heal, manage and prevent heart conditions.
 Our board-certified cardiologists (heart doctors) are here to help you improve your heart health and recover from the unexpected.

 At HealthPartners and Park Nicollet, we offer heart care at more than 20 Minnesota and Wisconsin locations, including award-winning care at Regions Hospital Heart Center and Methodist Hospital.

 No matter which clinic you visit or cardiologist you see, we use the latest technology, research and medications to manage and treat even the most complex heart conditions.

 From the straightforward to the most complex, we can treat all